sickboydroid/90-days-DSA-Challange/reverse engineering/android reverse engineering.md

 ## Using smalidea plugin

 1. Just decompile the apk using apktool
 2. Make sure you have enabled debugging.
-Add following line to AndroidManifest.xml:
+Add following line to AndroidManifest.xml in the **application** tag:

     ```xml
     android:debuggable="true"